iCHAIT/Python-Scripts/README.md

 Remaining Issues
 ================

-All the files are not being created.
+All the files are not being created.(problem in line 10)

+Use a function instead of subprocess.

 Make use of command line arguements so as to make the script more generalized.(independent of the OS)

+Develope a GUI using PyQT